NuNetwork/nunetwork.github.io/_pages/list-nubits.md

 - USNBT/**USD**
 - CNNBT/**CNY**

-Set NuBits as quote (/USNBT) for all but the associated fiat currency (EUNBT/EUR).
+Set NuBits as ‘quote’ asset (/USNBT) for all but any associated fiat currency trading pair (EUNBT/EUR).

 - NSR/**BTC**
 - NSR/**USNBT**